cypress-io/circleci-orb/README.md

 #### Arguments

 You can pass arguments to the `cypress/install` command to override any default behaviors.
-You can find the full list of arguments at [https://circleci.com/developer/orbs/orb/cypress-io/cypress#jobs-run](https://circleci.com/developer/orbs/orb/cypress-io/cypress#commands-install)
+See the [full list of arguments](https://circleci.com/developer/orbs/orb/cypress-io/cypress#commands-install).

 ### _run-tests_

-Command that runs Cypress tests (assuming your machine has already installed necessary dependencies)
+Command that runs Cypress tests (assuming your machine has already installed necessary dependencies).

 #### Arguments

 You can pass arguments to the `cypress/run-tests` command to override any default behaviors.
-You can find the full list of arguments at [https://circleci.com/developer/orbs/orb/cypress-io/cypress#jobs-run](https://circleci.com/developer/orbs/orb/cypress-io/cypress#commands-run-tests)
+See the [full list of arguments](https://circleci.com/developer/orbs/orb/cypress-io/cypress#commands-run-tests).

 ## Executors